rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

 log <i>S(i)=R(i)</i>, where <i>R(i)</i> is the rank (or height) of node <i>i</i>.
 Thus <i>R(T)</i>
 is the height of the tree <i>T</i>.

-We need a preliminary result for our analysis which is given in Lemma 1.
+We need a preliminary result for our analysis given in Lemma 1.

 <strong>Lemma 1</strong>: If <i>a + b &le; c</i> where <i>a</i> and <i>b</i> are both positive
 integers then log <i>a</i> + log <i>b</i> &lt; 2log <i>c</i> - 2.

-<strong>Proof</strong>: We know arithmetic mean is less than equal to geometric mean.
+<strong>Proof</strong>: We know the arithmetic mean is less than equal to the geometric mean.
 So,
 &radic;(<i>ab</i>) &le; <i>(a+b)/2</i> &le; <i>c/2</i>.
 Taking square of both side of previous inequality, we have <i>ab</i> &le; <i>c<sup>2</sup>/4</i>.
-Now take log of both side to get the result.
+Now take the log of both sides to get the result.

 We are ready to analyze the time for splaying.
-As explained already, the fundamental opreations are zig, zig-zig and zig-zag.
-So we focus on complexitie of these operations.
+As explained already, the fundamental operations are zig, zig-zig, and zig-zag.
+So we focus on the complexity of these operations.

 Let the ranks and sizes of a node <i>x</i> be denoted respectively by: